-To map a virtual folder (Similar to a shortcut, a virtual folder points to an existing folder on your computer or another system.) to a network drive, you need to:
+To map a virtual folder to a network drive, you need to:

-Establish a separate Windows account for the EFT Server service.
+Establish a separate Windows account for the EFT service.

-The account must have full access to any folder you want to make available on EFT Server.
+The account must have full access to any folder you want to make available on EFT.

-Your account on the computer on which EFT Server is running must have full access to any folder you want to make available on EFT Server.
+Your account on the computer on which EFT is running must have full access to any folder you want to make available on EFT.

 To map to a network drive

-Create and assign a Windows account on the computer on which the EFT Server service is installed.
+Create and assign a Windows account on the computer on which the EFT service is installed.

 This should not be the default (system) account.